Mosquito Control

 This guide breaks down exactly how long different mosquito treatments last, what shortens or extends protection, and how to build a schedule that keeps your GTA yard covered all season.
 Part of our Ultimate Mosquito Control Guide.

-Quick Answer: How Long Does Mosquito Spray Last?
+How Long Each Type of Mosquito Spray Lasts

 Treatment TypeDurationRain Resistant?